Weekly EMEA Base Oil Price Report

 Middle East

-Cargoes of around 18,000 tons-20,000 tons continued to load out of Yanbu and Jeddah for receivers in Mumbai anchorage and JNPT, during the turnaround with additional smaller cargoes of around 8,000 tons-10,000 tons moving Group I and Group II to receivers in United Arab Emirates and Pakistan.
+Cargoes of around 18,000 tons-20,000 tons continued to load out of Yanbu and Jeddah, Saudi Arabia, for receivers in Mumbai anchorage and Jawaharlal Nehru Port during the turnaround, whille additional smaller cargoes of around 8,000 tons-10,000 tons moved Group I and Group II to receivers in the United Arab Emirates and Pakistan.

-Elsewhere cargoes are being targeted at receivers in Singapore and Durban.
-3,000 tons of bright stock will load during January for Alexandria in Egypt, supplying under the EGPC contract.
-Parcels for receivers in Aqaba and Port Sudan are planned this month or early February.
+Cargoes are also being targeted at receivers in Singapore and Durban, South Africa.
+Three thousand tons of bright stock will load during January for Alexandria, Egypt, supplying under the EGPC contract.
+Parcels for receivers in Aqaba and Port Sudan, Sudan, are planned this month or early February.

-Group I and Group II base oil cargoes have arrived in U.A.E. from U.S., Korea, Thailand and Indonesia.
-Parcels are discharging into Fujairah and Hamriyah.
+Group I and Group II base oil cargoes have arrived in the UAE from the U.S., South Korea, Thailand and Indonesia, discharging into the ports of Fujairah and Hamriyah.

-The region is again on tenterhooks regarding the latest civil strife in Iran, with roads of protesters taking to the streets.
+The region is again on tenterhooks regarding the latest civil strife in Iran, where large numbers of protesters are taking to the streets.
 Reports Monday indicated that more than 500 civilians have been killed so far during the protests.
+Governments are evaluating the situation, and U.S. President Donald Trump said he may intercede to help protect citizens.

-Whilst this action is not directly related to base oil trade, suffice to say that no imports of base oil will be flowing into Iran at this time, with vessel owners refusing to charter vessels to traders who had planned cargoes of Group II and Group III base oils to be delivered into Iranian receivers.
+Whilst this action is not directly related to base oil trade, suffice to say that no imports of base oil will be flowing into Iran at this time.
+Vessel owners are refusing to charter vessels to traders who had planned cargoes of Group II and Group III base oils to be delivered into Iranian receivers.

-Russian cargoes are no longer arriving into U.A.E., with no vessels sailing from Limas terminal in Turkey or from the Baltic.
-Local Turkish reports are that Limas terminal has been closed.
+Russian cargoes are no longer arriving into the UAE.
+Turkish reports indicate the Limas terminal has been closed.

 Group I, CIF/CFR UAE ports